MicrosoftDocs/dynamics-365-project-operations/articles/expense/new-expense-mobile-app-faq.md

 ms.author: ramagadu
 ---

-# Expense mobile app FAQ
+# Expense management mobile app FAQ

 _**Applies To:** Project Operations for resource/non-stocked based scenarios, Project Operations for stocked/production-based scenarios_

-This article provides answers to frequently asked questions about the Expense mobile app.
+This article provides answers to frequently asked questions about the Expense management mobile app.
 It also describes known issues that affect the app and explains how to work around them.

-## Which versions of Microsoft Dynamics 365 Finance support the Expense mobile app?
+## Which versions of Microsoft Dynamics 365 Finance support the Expense management mobile app?

-The Expense mobile app requires Dynamics 365 Finance version 10.0.37 - 10.0.1725.64 or later.
+The Expense management mobile app requires Dynamics 365 Finance version 10.0.37 - 10.0.1725.64 or later.

 ## Which platforms and mobile devices are supported?

-The Expense mobile app runs within the Power Apps mobile app.
-All platforms that the Power Apps mobile app supports can also run the Expense mobile app.
+The Expense management mobile app runs within the Power Apps mobile app.
+All platforms that the Power Apps mobile app supports can also run the Expense management mobile app.
 For more information, see [System requirements, limits, and configuration values for Power Apps](/power-apps/limits-and-config).

-## Does the Expense mobile app support offline mode?
+## Does the Expense management mobile app support offline mode?

-No, the Expense mobile app doesn't currently support offline mode.
+No, the Expense management mobile app doesn't currently support offline mode.

-## Does the Expense mobile app require another license?
+## Does the Expense management mobile app require another license?

-No, there are no other licensing costs for the new Expense mobile app.
+No, there are no other licensing costs for the new Expense management mobile app.
 Its license is covered under the **Team member** license.
 Users who have a **Team member** license can use this app.

 ## Where can I go to discuss the app with the community and submit suggestions to Microsoft?